amtal/cache/README.md

 Cache Policies
 ==============

 Todo - I'm thinking LRU, and maybe fixed forward lookahead to start?
+Yeah, one for spacial and one for temporal locality.

+TODO
+====

+Add a [] option to cache:this that allows stats tracking to be turned on.
+Hit ratio and maybe some GC stuff, in particular.

 Terminology